DannyTang002/Advent22/README.md

-# Advent22 LTH STUDENT IAM JAVA PYSCHOPATH ONLY CODE LIEK A MOINKEy
+# Advent22 Cool stuff, java is pain, my code is pain